lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Actions Speed:** Swift

 Make an attack with a projectile weapon against a target 2m or closer.
-This attack is made with +1 to damage if they are 2m away, or +2 to damage if they are 1m away.
+This attack is made with –1 to hit, but +1 to damage if they are 2m away, or +2 to damage if they are 1m away.

 ## Poisonous Strike